 One of the most important reasons to read inspirational books is you can take the lessons you’ve learned and then apply them to yourself.
-Besides books are the foundation of the success and the only habit all successful men having in common.
+Besides, books are the foundation of success and the only habit that all successful men have in common.

 Tip 9: Think Positive Thoughts

 It’s difficult to be productive when you’re stressed out.
-It’s hard to stay focused because you’re thinking about deadlines, problems, or an overwhelming amount of work that needs to be done in what seems to never be enough time.
+It’s hard to stay focused when you’re thinking about deadlines, problems, or an overwhelming amount of work that needs to be done in what seems to be never enough time.

 In a Huffington Post article, The Science of Positive Thinking, research reveals that positive thinking is about much more than just being happy or displaying an upbeat attitude.
 Positive thoughts can actually create real value in your life and help you build skills that last much longer than a smile.

-A positive mentality helps you develop new ideas, solve issues, and manage other people.
+A positive mentality contributes greatly to help you learn how to be productive.
+It helps you develop new ideas, solve issues, and manage other people.
 When you’re happy, work doesn’t seem so much like work.
 Time goes by faster, and things become easier as you’re more open to taking on new challenges.